NP95/toposort-cpp/README.md

 # toposort C++

-An easy to use topological sorting library for C++ with support for cyclic dependency checking.
+An easy to use header-only topological sorting library for C++ with support for cyclic dependency checking.

 Requires either a C++11 compiler with make_shared support or a C++14 compiler.